BenoitHeintzCSU/lpro_ait_tp1_team1/Procedures/Motor_assembly.md

     3. Then file -> exemple -> DRV8835MOTORSHIELD and compile.

     4. Connect the adruino to your computer and upload the programm to the arduino.
+        (Be sure to select the right COM Port in the menu tools->port)

     5. Check if the motor is working.